uclacs143/project2/README.md

-# Fall 2017 CS 143 Project 2
+# Winter 2019 CS 143 Project 2

 This project is split into two parts.
 In Part A, you'll implement the caching mechanism of User-Defined Functions.
 In Part B, you'll implement the hash-based aggregation mechanism.
-Part A has 4 tasks and Part B has 3 tasks (the last 2 are extra credits).
+Part A has 4 tasks and Part B has 1 task.

 For all tasks, you will need to implement the required functionalities on Apache Spark, a leading distributed computing framework, using Scala programming language.
 The project is based on Spark version: 1.3.0-SNAPSHOT, thus some functionalities may not conform to the most recent Spark documentation.